SayantanKumar/ISBI_MoPoE/README.md

 ```
 pip install -r requirements.txt
 ```
 All models were implemented using the multi-view-AE package developed by Aguila, Ana Lawry, et al [Multi-view-AE: A Python package for multi-view autoencoder models](https://joss.theoj.org/papers/10.21105/joss.05093).
+The source code of the paper can be found in the folder named multi-view-AE.

 Cortical and subcortical brain atlases were visualized using the ggseg package.
 The original R implementation can be found [here](https://github.com/ggseg/ggseg).
 A more recent Python implementation can also be found [here](https://github.com/ggseg/python-ggseg).